carrommad/FiLiT/README.md

 - $ \Gamma_{\phi} = \phi $
 - $ \Gamma_Z = Z $.

 To obtain the corresponding scalar components of the differential equation, the Jacobian needs to be taken into account.
+- **Explain better and add Jacobian to each coordinate type**

 ### 1.1.
 Cylindrical Coordinates